-Total Program Tuition is $15,000.
-Students will be billed $3,750 per semester.
-Please note: We anticipate a rise in tuition to be approved this summer (2013).
-Tuition is expected to be $20,000 total (or $5,000 per semester) beginning in the fall of 2013.
-This cost applies to both TAM tracks and covers instruction at all sites involved.
+Total Program Tuition is $20,000.
+Students will be billed $5,000 each semester by the UNC Cashier's Office.
+This tuition rate applies to all TAM tracks and covers instruction at all sites involved.
+Please note that we do expect the double-degree program to be slightly longer in duration (August graduation) and to cost an additional $5,000.
 Students are guaranteed access to academic facilities at the participating universities.
-Please note that the UNC Cashier's Office may apply student fees to your account.
+Please note that the UNC Cashier's Office will apply student fees to your account.

 TAM program tuition does not cover certain minor charges at some universities.
 Access to recreational facilities at UNC, for example, requires payment of a nominal fee.
 Cost-of-living estimates will vary according to individual circumstances and according to the sites and residences chosen by different students.
 Further, changes in exchange rates may impact these estimates.
 Please contact the TAM Office for more detailed financial information.